 Simply put, what are you doing, who are you doing it for, why is it important, and how do you know what you’re doing actually makes a difference?

 How has historical and structural racism, classism, and inequality contributed to the problem you’re trying to solve, and what information do you need to know to make sure you are living into your value of equity?

 These are just a few examples of ways your organization can start zooming out.
 Remember that gaining exceptional clarity on the purpose of the program itself is a critical first step before you can make decisions about what comes next and there will likely be many factors you must consider in order to get a full understanding of the bigger picture.

-If your organization is ready to go beyond the status quo, get started today with limited-time access to a 20-minute webinar where you’ll learn how to make your data work for you, and improve your value, services, and funding outcomes in just 8 weeks!
+If your organization is ready to go beyond the status quo, reach out to us and we will help you learn how to make your data work for you, and improve your value, services, and funding outcomes in just 8 weeks!